 The term “Post Traumatic Stress Disorder” was introduced as a diagnosis by the American Psychological Association in 1980 after extensive research with Vietnam veterans, Holocaust survivors, and people who had experienced sexual trauma.
 Researchers were able to demonstrate a link between combat-related trauma and the reintegration into a civilian lifestyle (in the case of military members), along with a formalized description of PTSD symptoms.10

 PTSD is currently recognized as varied in its manifestation, although most veterans experience a period of latency, in which symptoms do not appear until after the trauma has ended.9 The diagnosis cannot be made unless symptoms persist for at least one month and interfere with your daily functioning or cause you substantial distress.10 Once symptoms do present, PTSD most commonly will follow a chronic time-course and generally does not improve unless you receive treatment.9

-Currently, the military recognizes the importance of screening veterans and active duty military personnel for PTSD and provides specialized treatment.10 The VA has become committed to treating PTSD using highly effective, research-proven methods, often training treatment providers in the most up-to-date therapeutic approaches.6,10 In 2013, more than 5,000 clinicians received training to treat PTSD at VA facilities.10
+Currently, the military recognizes the importance of screening veterans and active duty military personnel for PTSD and provides specialized treatment.10 The VA is committed to treating PTSD using highly effective, research-proven methods, often training treatment providers in the most up-to-date therapeutic approaches.6,10

 In veterans with PTSD who also use substances, drug or alcohol cravings may increase as PTSD symptoms increase, providing more evidence to support the self-medicating theory.2 Additionally, certain symptoms of withdrawal can mimic some of the symptoms of PTSD, leading some people to use again to alleviate the discomfort these symptoms cause.4